NixOS/nixpkgs/nixos/modules/services/x11/desktop-managers/gnome.md

 ## Shell Extensions {#sec-gnome-shell-extensions}

 Most Shell extensions are packaged under the `gnomeExtensions` attribute.
-Some packages that include Shell extensions, like `gnome.gpaste`, don’t have their extension decoupled under this attribute.
+Some packages that include Shell extensions, like `gpaste`, don’t have their extension decoupled under this attribute.

 You can install them like any other package: